-- While on a call, press (Special), and then dial 385.
-REQUESTING RECORD-A-CALL appears. - Enter the voice mailbox number where you want the recording to be saved.
+- While on a call, press (Special), and then dial 385 to turn Record-A-Call on.
+REQUESTING RECORD-A-CALL appears. - Enter the voice mailbox number where you want the recording saved.
 RECORD-A-CALL IN PROGRESS appears, and both you and the calling party hear a confirmation tone (if enabled).